-Networking uses existing contacts amongst friends, relatives, business colleagues and others, as a foundation for building a new and extended network of further contacts.
+Networking for job search uses existing contacts amongst friends, relatives, business colleagues and others, as a foundation for building a new and extended network of further contacts.
 It provides a proven route to potential employment opportunities.

-With networking you are in control- not waiting for someone to advertise.
+With networking for job search you are in control- not waiting for someone to advertise.
 Your task is to find them, or help them find you.

 - Start by listing all the people you know, plus all the people that they in turn know, who may be useful to you.

 - Include in your list all your friends, relatives, business colleagues, former bosses, former customers, former suppliers, trade associations, clubs and professional bodies etc.

 - Write them down, so you can use the list constructively.

 - You can sort them out under 3 key criteria a) are they a hiring manager b) do they have strong influence in their sector, 3) You know these people, how did they rate you?
 Rate each area 1, 2 or 3 where 1 is strong and 3 less strong.
 Put them onto say an excel spreadsheet with these scores in 3 columns on the left of their details.
 Then data sort by column a then b then c.
 All the scores with 1 will surface to the top of their sections.
 The best being those with 1, 1, 1 against their name.